-The next time a client requests the same content, the same negotiation happens where the client requests a secure communication channel with the server, the Exinda appliance intercepts and forms a secure communication channel with the server, forges the certificate and establishes a secure communication channel with the server).
+The next time a client requests the same content, the same negotiation happens where the client requests a secure communication channel with the server, the Exinda appliance intercepts and forms a secure communication channel with the server, forges the certificate and establishes a secure communication channel with the client (on behalf of the server).
 The client then requests the specific web content.
 Edge Cache determines that the requested content is available in cache and serves it to the client.
-It then closes the communication channels with both the server and the client.
+Edge Cache then closes the communication channels with both the server and the client.